parulkumari2707/POS_Tag_Visualizer_flask_app/README.md

 # POS Tag Visualizer - Flask Application
 ============

 ## 📌 Overview

 The POS Tag Visualizer is a Flask-based web application that processes text input or uploaded files and visualizes Part-of-Speech (POS) tags in a color-coded format.
 It uses the spaCy library for POS tagging and provides an interactive interface for users to understand the grammatical structure of their text.

---
+---
 ## ✨ Features

-✅  **Interactive POS Tagging**:

-Enter text directly or upload a .txt file for processing.
+✅  **Interactive POS Tagging**:Enter text directly or upload a .txt file for processing.
 Visualize POS tags with distinct color codes for easier interpretation.

-✅  **File Upload Support**:

-Upload text files to analyze and visualize their content.
+✅  **File Upload Support**: Upload text files to analyze and visualize their content.

-✅ **Color-Coded Visualization**:

-Each POS tag is highlighted with a unique color for quick identification.
+✅ **Color-Coded Visualization**: Each POS tag is highlighted with a unique color for quick identification.

-✅ **Flask Framework**:

-Simple and lightweight backend framework for fast and efficient performance.
+✅ **Flask Framework**: Simple and lightweight backend framework for fast and efficient performance.
 --
 # 🚀 Live Demo